argon-3467/blog-app/Journey.md

 - [x] Create a json file to import routes in Postman as a collection
 - [x] Write a script to populate database with dummy data
 - [x] Create Fake routes and controller files
+- [x] Remove double referncing from schemas (Much faster creation and updates)
+- [x] Add reactions to comments and posts schemas
+- [ ] Update the populateDB.js script because of schema change
 - [ ] Create User routes and controller
 - [ ] Create a API features class with features like: filter, sort, limit, paginate
 - [ ] Create Post routes and controller